Big Brother 4 (American season): Format

 Some changes from previous seasons were implemented throughout the course of the game.
 The main twist for the year was The X-Factor.
 Eight HouseGuests were introduced, only to have five HouseGuests' exes compete against them in the game.
 Another change in the format, introduced in the last veto contest of Big Brother 3, was the Golden Power of Veto, in that if a nominated person won such a veto, they would be allowed to take themselves off consideration for voting, which was not allowed when the veto was introduced originally the year before, in addition to casting a sole vote for eviction during the Final four.
 Since its inclusion, the Golden Power of Veto has appeared in subsequent seasons, albeit with only minor changes.

 Due to a possibility of a tie and an America's vote is required to resolve a tie, a change was made to the Jury beginning this season whereas the Jury was reduced to the last seven evicted HouseGuests (which would remain until season 14 before expanding to nine members) who formed the jury that determined the eventual outcome.
-Unlike previous seasons where the evictees were sent back home and could watch the series freely, jurors were placed in a sequestered house, but were not be allowed to watch the show except for competitions and ceremonies that include all of the remaining HouseGuests.
-They were still have entry to the Diary Room but footages of the interviews, including potential strategy or details regarding nominations, were not shown on air.
+Unlike previous seasons where the evictees were sent back home and could watch the series freely, jurors were placed in a separate house.
+Jurors were not allowed to watch the show, except for competitions and ceremonies that include all of the remaining HouseGuests.
+They still had access to the Diary Room but footage of the interviews, including potential strategy or details regarding nominations, were not shown on air.